hainesm6-learning/cookiecutter-pypackage/docs/tutorial.md

 ???
 Tips

-    Extra dependencies are grouped into three groups, doc, dev and test for better granularity.
-When you ship the package, dependencies in group doc, dev and test might not be shipped.

-    As the developer, you will need install all the dependencies.

-???
-Tips

     if you found erros like the following during tox run:
     ```
     ERROR: InterpreterNotFound: python3.9
     ```
-    don't be panic, this is just because python3.x is not found on your machine.
+    don't panic, this is just because python3.x is not found on your machine.
 If you decide to support that version of Python in your package, please install it on your machine.
 Otherwise, remove it from tox.ini and pyproject.toml (search python3.x then remove it).
+It might also be that poetry isn't configured for the correct environment/s.
+    If this is the case, you can remove and add environments with [poetry env](https://python-poetry.org/docs/managing-environments/)

 ## Step 5: Create a GitHub Repo